berberto/NT_vertex/README.md

 6. **Everywhere** (all the necessary classes):
 	- add routines to save in binary intermediate configs
 	- add constructors that take info from files

+### NEXT STUFF

+1. `forces.py`:
+	- check forces (comment for MAC?) `by_face`, check mesh objects? `cells_extra` update property methods

+2. setup `expansion`.. why does it become negative? (see `run_select`)

+3. check `add_IKNM_properties`, random age initialization

+4. run "thermalization" phase of vm before initializing FE object (`build_FE_vtx`)

+5. `source_data` in `cells_setup`, includes width of shh producing strip

+6. check how to delete property from cells (like 'age', so cells divide only based on area and not on time)

+7. check new concentration at centroids on division (should not lose/add material)

+8. FE for cylinder

+9. Full evolution but without expansion

 ### Issues